Mesos Documentation Guide

 Documentation is an integral part of every good feature.
 It describes the intended usage and enables new users to start using and understanding the feature.

 User guides and non-code technical documentation are stored in markdown files in the

 docs/ folder.
 These files get rendered for the online documentation.

 Doxygen API documentation needs only to be applied to source code parts that constitute an interface for which we want to generate Mesos API documentation files.
 Implementation code that does not participate in this should still be enhanced by source code comments as appropriate, but these comments should not follow the doxygen style.

-Substantial libraries, components, and subcomponents of the Mesos system such as stout, libprocess, master, agent, containerizer, allocator, and others should have an overview page in markdown format that explains their purpose, overall structure, and general use.
+Substantial libraries, components, and subcomponents of the Mesos system such as stout, libprocess, master, slave, containerizer, allocator, and others should have an overview page in markdown format that explains their purpose, overall structure, and general use.
 This can even be a complete developer guide.

 - Regular source code documentation

 All other source code comments must follow the Google Style Guide.

 We follow the IETF RFC 2119 on how to use words such as "must", "should", "can", and other requirement-related notions.